raganwald/raganwald.github.com/_posts/2015-04-03-left-variadic.md

 ### a history lesson

 In "Ye Olde Days,"[^ye] JavaScript could not gather parameters, and we had to either do backflips with `arguments` and `.slice`, or we wrote ourselves a `variadic` decorator that could gather arguments into the last declared parameter.
-Here it is:
+Here it is in all of its ECMAScript-5 glory:

 [^ye]: Another history lesson.
 "Ye" in "Ye Olde," was not actually spelled with a "Y" in days of old, it was spelled with a [thorn](https://en.wikipedia.org/wiki/Thorn_(letter)), and is pronounced "the."
 Another word, "Ye" in "Ye of little programming faith," is pronounced "ye," but it's a different word altogether.